NaniHazbolatow/5284SCCO6Y/README.md

 *  [eigenmodes.py](src/eigenmodes.py): contains all the code for the generation of the sparse matrices, and the plots of the membranes.
 *  [steadystate.py](src/steadystate.py): contains all the code for the direct solver technique used to solve and plot the diffusive steady state in a circular domain.
 *  [leapfrog.py](src/leapfrog.py): contains all the code for the efficient time integration using the leapfrog method.
-The animations of the vibrating membranes can be found in the folder `Animations_Membrane`.
+The animations of the vibrating membranes and driven oscillator can be found in the folders `Animations_Membrane` and `Animation_oscillator`.